JunyiLi0/NLP/README.md

 # NLP

-This repository contains the Lab2 NLP project
+This repository contains the NLP TPs

 ## Authors
 Junyi LI